ATTPC/Optimization-Methods-for-Track-Fitting/README.md

   - Contains the code used to analyze different real and simulated proton events
   - Contains the plots of track fitting using different global and local optimization methods
+  - Contains the Monte-Carlo (MC) Algorithm written entirely in Python, and MC fitting of the original and modified objective functions
 - **proton-classification**

   - Contains codes for using Keras model to classify proton events